roigecode/DeFi/basic-solidity-interaction/README.md

-# On-Chain interaction between Smart Contracts
+# On-Chain interaction between Solidity Smart Contracts

-This project demonstrates a basic on-chain API-like contract test.
-It aims to stablish a simple way for a developer to interact with multiple contracts calling one single end-point.
-Ir provides full testing functionallity and helpful comments to provide some insight about its functioning.
+This project demonstrates a basic on-chain API-like contract use.
+It aims to establish a simple way for a developer to interact with multiple contracts at the same time just calling a single end-point.
+It provides full testing functionallity and extensive comments to provide some insight about how it actually works.

 Try running some of the following tasks: